trineoo/stereo/README.md

 <img src="/applications_scripts/stereoTuner/illustration.png"/>

 ### Precision-recall curve for YOLOv3
-Plot and calculate the precision-recall curve from ground thruth images.
+Plot and calculate the precision-recall curve from ground truth images.
 It iterates through two for-loops, one with IoU-threshold and the second with the YOLO-threshold.
 Make sure to input detection images from the network with threshold less than the ones in the for-loop in main.py.
-The mAP script is a modifed version of the code in the github repository [mAp](https://github.com/Cartucho/mAP).
+The mAP script is a modified version of the code in the github repository [mAp](https://github.com/Cartucho/mAP).
 It outputs a precision-recall curve for each threshold and IoU-threshold in main.py

 * Create the ground truth files using [Label YOLO images](#Label-YOLO-images)
   1. Insert images into the folder input/ground-truth/images